DDobzinski/evidence_detection/ED_b.md

       - Training Loss
       - Validation Accuracy
       - Validation Loss
+      - Precision
+      - Recall
+      - F1
 ### Results

 The model achieved a validation accuracy of 83% and a validation loss of 36%.
 Additionally, it recorded a training loss of 34%.
+Finally, it also has 76% Recall, 80% Precision, and 77.7% F1.

 ## Technical Specifications